A Jam-Packed One Day In Florence Itinerary

 Originally, the Ponte Vecchio housed unglamorous butcher shops.
 But the Medici didn’t like escorting their aristocratic guests and diplomats over the bridge with the wafting stench.

 So they swamped the butchers for goldsmiths.
-Now, you can buy expensive jewelry on the Ponte Vecchio.
+Now, you can buy expensive jewelry and enjoy street performers.

 the Ponte Vecchio